Our objective is to provide the next level of Veterinary care.

 Committed to providing excellent, care for you and your pet, we are a full-service referral hospital dedicated to incorporating the latest advances in science and medicine to diagnose, treat and enhance the quality of our patient’s lives.

-We send our referral patients back to their primary veterinarian as soon as we can with all the information they need so they can continue with the aftercare and ensure there is a full recovery.
+We send our referral patients back to their primary veterinarian with all of the information they need to continue aftercare and ensure there is a full recovery.

 In February this year I was devastated to learn that my two 3 year old labradors had severe degenerative joint disorder.
 In fact there were bits of bone fragments in their elbow joints.
 I shared their x-rays with Dr Trudi McAlees for advice and as a consequence was referred to Dr Boet Vermuelen, the surgical vet.
 Following the surgery both dogs are really well and full of bounce.
 The dog that was more affected has had a change of personality, he is obviously feeling so much better and where I previously thought he was a quiet-natured dog he is now showing me otherwise.